Caster Semenya: 2018 testosterone rule change

-In April 2018, the IAAF announced new rules that required athletes who have certain disorders of sex development that cause testosterone levels above 5 nmol/L and androgen sensitivity to take medication to lower their testosterone levels in order to compete in the female classification, effective 8 May 2019.
-Due to the narrow scope of the changes, which applied to eight different events including the 400m, 800m, and 1500m, which Semenya regularly competes in many people thought the rule change was designed specifically to target Semenya.
+In April 2018, the IAAF announced new rules effective 8 May 2019 that applied to athletes with certain disorders of sex development (DSDs) that result in androgen sensitivity and testosterone levels above 5 nmol/L. Under the new rules, these athletes would be required to take medication to lower their testosterone levels below the 5 nmol/L threshold for at least six months in order to compete in the female classification for certain events.

-In June 2018, Semenya announced that she would legally challenge the IAAF rules.
-She claimed that such hormonal medication, which she had taken from 2010 to 2015, had made her feel "constantly sick" and caused her abdominal pain.
-In May 2019, the Court of Arbitration for Sport rejected her challenge, paving the way for the new rules to come into effect.
-During the challenge, the IAAF clarified that the regulations would only apply to those with the 46,XY karyotype.
-The legal case divided commentators such as Doriane Coleman, who testified for the IAAF, arguing that women's sport requires certain biological traits, from commentators such as Eric Vilain, who testified for Semenya, arguing that "sex is not defined by one particular parameter ... it's so difficult to exclude women who've always lived their entire lives as women."
-In July 2019, Semenya said that the ongoing issue had "destroyed" her "mentally and physically".

-Semenya appealed the decision to the Federal Supreme Court of Switzerland, who ultimately rejected the appeal in September 2020.
-The court had provisionally suspended the rules while deciding whether to issue an interlocutory injunction in June, but reversed this decision in July, leaving Semenya unable to compete in the 2019 World Athletics Championships in Doha while her appeal continued.

-In February 2021, Semenya filed an appeal with the European Court of Human Rights.
+In a report explaining its decision, the IAAF wrote that there was a "broad medical and scientific consensus" that athletes with high testosterone can "significantly enhance their sporting potential" due to greater muscle mass, strength, and haemoglobin levels.
+The report added that "there is no other genetic or biological trait encountered in female athletics that confers such a huge performance advantage."

+The IAAF's changes applied to eight different events—including the 400 m, 800 m, and 1500 m, which Semenya regularly competed in.
+Sports scientist Ross Tucker estimated that the new rules could make Semenya "five to seven seconds slower over 800 metres."
+Female athletes without a DSD are not subject to any testosterone limits.

 2019 football career

-In September 2019, Semenya joined the South African SAFA Sasol Women's League football (soccer) club JVW F.C., owned by Janine van Wyk.
+In September 2019, Semenya joined the South African SAFA Sasol Women's League football club JVW F.C., owned by Janine van Wyk.

 Tokyo 2020 Olympics

 In 2020, Semenya announced that she had decided to switch to the 200 meters for the 2020 Tokyo Olympics, in order to avoid the 400 m to one mile ban.
 In order to qualify for the 200 meters, Semenya would have needed to achieve the qualifying time of 22.80.
 She had previously won the 5000 m at the South African championship in 2019.

-On 15 April 2021, Semenya confirmed she would not try to make the Tokyo 2020 200m qualifying standard.
-On 28 May 2021, Semenya ran a personal best of 15:32.15 in the 5000m, 22 seconds slower than the necessary speed to compete at the Olympics.
+On 15 April 2021, Semenya confirmed she would not try to make the Tokyo 2020 200 m qualifying standard.
+On 28 May 2021, Semenya ran a personal best of 15:32.15 in the 5000m, 22 seconds slower than the necessary time to be allowed to compete at the Olympics.